No new entries now.

 1) NO COMMENTS.

-code.
+This contest is about self-documenting code.
 In other words, your goal is to write a program whose logic is so obvious, it is its own documentation.

 You may not use comments in your program.
 Nor may you emulate comments by using a purely decorative string value, or a paragraph-long identifier, etc.